Guney-olu/tinyOPS/README.md

 ## Features

-### LLaMA Inference
+### LLM Inference
-Easy llama inference with quantization using tinyops
+Easy LLM inference with quantization using tinyops using tinygrad as backened

 ```py
 from tinyops import LLaMa,Gemma